Plant Leaves Curling Upwards: Check Out its Causes and Cure!

-Do you know: Leaves curling Upwards can negatively impact your plant fruits and overall appearance.
-But why does it happen?
+Do you know: Leaves curling can negatively impact your plant fruits and overall appearance.
+But what Causes of Leaves Curling Upwards in Plants?

 Planted at an Inappropriate location

-Another example is that if there is too much heat near the plant, leaves curling may occur.
-For example, If you have placed your plant pots near a machine that radiates or emits some sort of energy, such plants will have curled leaves.
+Another example is that leaves curling may occur if there is too much heat near the plant.
+For example, If you have placed your plant pots near a machine that radiates or emits some sort of energy, such plants will face leaves yellowing and curling upwards.
 Why?
 Because excessive heat leads to an increase in evaporation.
 This water loss cause leaves to curl upward to conserve the water.

 Watering more water in this condition will do no good.
-If you water plants in such an environment, it will evaporate as well.
-So, re-locate the plant as quickly as possible.
+If you water plants in such an environment, it will evaporate.
+So, relocate the plant as quickly as possible.

-Moreover, if you grow plants near weeds, then this will get more problematic.
+Moreover, if you grow plants near weeds, this will get more problematic.
 To get rid of the weed, you could spray herbicide.
-This can cause chemical damage to your plants which may also lead to leaves curling upward.
-So, the location of plants is also key to protect from curling.
+This can cause chemical damage, leading to plant leaves curling up and dying later.
+So, the location of plants is also crucial to protect from curling.

 Excessive Application of Water

-Excessive application of water or over-watering is another reason for leaves curling upward.
+Excessive application of water or over-watering is another reason for outdoor plant leaves curling up.
 When you overwater plants, the water stays longer near roots.
 This standing water cause root rot.
-If roots are affected, oxygen and nutrient uptake will be affected as well.
+If roots are affected, oxygen and nutrient uptake will also be affected.
 As a result, a deficiency will occur and leaves will curl.

-Nitrogen Deficiency is also the reason for leaves curling upwards.
+Nitrogen Deficiency is also the reason for outdoor plant leaves curling up and drying out in the end.
 Plants require Nitrogen the most to grow properly.
 Moreover, Nitrogen is also a key component of chlorophyll.

 When there is a deficiency of Nitrogen, plants divert the available nitrogen to the newer leaves instead of the older leaves.
 Thus, this act of plant causes old leaves to curl upward, turn brown and then die!

 How does this virus cause diseases?
-Let’s read the next heading for this
+Read the next heading for this.

 Another virus tomatoes deal with is Tomato Yellow Leaf Curl Virus.
 It is caused by “the little devil” Whitefly.
 This virus was first identified in California in 2007.
-If the tomato is infected by it, it will exhibit stunted growth, blossom drop, no fruiting and leaves curling upwards.
+If the tomato is infected by it, it will exhibit stunted growth, blossom drop, no fruiting, leaves curling upwards and drying out.